cometicon/cometicon.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!

-<i class="fas fa-user"></i> My name is Nicolas Comte, PhD in Computer Science from
+<i class="fas fa-user"></i>
-University Grenoble Alpes (UGA).
-I also hold an engineer's degree in Computational Biology of INSA Lyon.

-<i class="fas fa-briefcase"></i> During my career I've been involved in different projects across biology, medical
-imaging and computer science at Inria (Lyon and Grenoble, France) and Anatoscope (Grenoble, France).
-You can find more details in my [CV](/cv) and the [Publications page](/publications).

-<i class="fas fa-graduation-cap"></i> For more information about my PhD project, see the page [PhD](/phd).

-<i class="fas fa-palette"></i> In my spare time, I'm involved in different projects: macrophotography, drawing,
-programming and science popularization.
-You can find more details [here](/other_activities/).
+My work focuses on reconstructing living forms through computational tools, bridging the gap between scientific precision and visual exploration.

+<i class="fa-solid fa-briefcase"></i> Professionally, I am a research engineer specializing in surface reconstruction and digital twins.
+I hold a PhD in Computer Science and an engineering degree in Computational Biology.

+<i class="fa-solid fa-camera"></i> In my creative practice, I explore extreme macro photography.
+By applying computational reconstruction techniques, I aim to unveil the intricate, hidden geometry of the microscopic world.